awwalbello/winequalitypred/README.md

 ## 📌 Project Overview

-This project aims to predict the quality of red and white wines based on their physicochemical properties using machine learning models.
-The dataset includes various chemical attributes such as alcohol content, acidity, and residual sugar, which influence wine quality ratings.
+In this project machine learning models are used to predict the quality of red and white wines based on their physicochemical characteristics.
+Chemical characteristics that affect wine quality ratings such as residual sugar acidity and alcohol content that are included in the dataset.

 ## 📂 Dataset